Incident management process, to transform crises into opportunities for continuous improvement

 Incident resolution takes various forms:

 - the incident is repaired immediately.
-It has been resolved and operations are resumed as normal;
+The incident has been resolved and normal operations are resumed;

 - a workaround has been found.
 Incident management must lead to the rapid restoration of services.
 If the system is not perfect, but it makes the situation "acceptable", the process is respected.